 PICK YOUR PAINT.

 Some parents choose to go the traditional blue or pink route, and others go for gender neutral colors like soft greens and yellows.
-Whatever you’re leading towards, consider how the color and shade of the walls can impact your baby’s mood and habits:
+Whatever you’re leaning towards, consider how the color and shade of the walls can impact your baby’s mood and habits:

 - Blue is a calming color.
 Lighter shades of blue are said to be peaceful and soothing for babies.